Beef Lettuce Wraps

 Serve these lettuce wraps with tasty side dishes like Mexican rice and refried black beans.
 You can also keep it low-carb by serving some Mexican cauliflower rice!
 My fresh guacamole is always yummy with these wraps too.

-During summertime, a Mexican fruit salad and virgin margarita is extra refreshing and keeps this meal light.
+During summertime, a Mexican fruit salad is extra refreshing and keeps the meal light.
 Don't forget the chips and salsa!

 Tips for Success

-For the best beef lettuce wraps, check out these few simple tips:
+For the best results, check out these few simple tips:

-• Don't overfill your lettuce wraps.
+- Don't overfill the lettuce leaves.
 It's not like tortillas that will stretch around the filling.
-An overfilled lettuce wrap will just tear and fall apart!
+An overfilled lettuce wrap will just tear and fall apart.

 FAQ